Windows Live for TV

-Although beta versions of this service have been released, only Spaces functionality is available.
+Although beta versions of this service have been released, only Spaces functionality was available.
 A Program Manager has stated that development has ceased, and the service was shut down on June 24, 2008.
 The Windows Live for TV team blog has not been updated for a year, while the WPF/XBAP technology used in Windows Live for TV was deprecated by Microsoft in Windows Media Center SDK 5.3.